10 Music Production Tips for Beginners

 To create space for all the instruments in your mix, it might be necessary to cut some of the frequencies from certain sounds using an equalizer.
 Having two instruments that occupy similar frequencies can cause your mix to get muddy, but ducking down certain frequencies from one can help them both sound better in the mix.
 For example, if your kick isn’t punching through how you’d like, try reducing the level from your bass in the same frequency range that your kick occupies.
 This will make room for the kick drum to really slap, while still maintaining the overall sound of the bass.

-If you aren’t sure where to start cutting frequencies, the Masking Meter in Neutron is a huge help.
+If you aren’t sure where to start cutting frequencies, Unmask in Neutron is a huge help.
 It can show you where there are competing frequencies between two instruments to help you know where to begin sculpting your sounds.

 BONUS TIP: When sculpting your sounds with an EQ, don’t “solo” the tracks as this can bias your ears and cause you to make some poor mixing decisions.
 Make sure you’re listening to the full mix when making EQ adjustments.